MarioAndF/Hominum/Data.md

 	- LA: "Cauda equina"
 	- ES: "Cola de caballo"
 - ## Definition
-	- "the roots of the spinal nerves that extend beyond the termination of the spinal cord at the first lumbar vertebra in the form of a bundle of filaments within the spinal canal resembling a horse\u0027s tail" - (Mirriam-Webster Dictionary)
+	- "the roots of the spinal nerves that extend beyond the termination of the spinal cord at the first lumbar vertebra in the form of a bundle of filaments within the spinal canal resembling a horse's tail" - (Mirriam-Webster Dictionary)

 # A14.2.00.037
 - ## Term